vkjadon/resources/docs/dl4/README.md

 plot_scatter(X_dataset, y_dataset, 2)
 ```

 In the figure below, the classes are three in different colors (Yellow, Green and Brown).
-In this case the plot should exactly match as we have used seed based random generator as specified by `random_state`.
-The seed is `42`.
+In this case the plot should exactly match as we have used random generator as specified by `random_state`.
+You will find  `np.random.seed()` at some places to sets a global seed, affecting all random number generation operations that rely on the default `np.random` module.
+In contrast, `np.random.RandomState()` creates a local instance, allowing for independent control over randomness.

 ![Dataset](images/dataset2DC3.png)